natedoris/Outlawed/README.md

-# Outlawed - The mod to LucasArts 1997 game "Outlaws"
+# Outlawed - A mod to LucasArts 1997 game "Outlaws"
 ## Update
 This is a work in progress - For a ready made compiled version complete with instructions come see us in Discord, "OutlawsTheGame"!